 Power Purchase Agreements — Standard power purchase agreements are required for some states and such agreement forms are available using the links below.
 For those states that do not require a standard form agreement, the QF should contact Rocky Mountain Power for the form used in that state.
 Questions regarding QF power purchase agreements or the company's avoided cost rates should be directed to the Qualifying Facilities contact specified at the bottom of this page.

 Interconnection — QFs located in Rocky Mountain Power's service area also will need to execute an interconnection agreement.
 QF interconnection agreements are administered by the company's transmission services function (PacifiCorp Transmission Services).
 Learn more about interconnection requirements.

-The process for entering into a power purchase agreement is generally described and applicable to all QFs as shown in Schedule 38 filed in Utah.
+The process for entering into a power purchase agreement is generally described and applicable to all QFs as shown in Schedule 38 (PDF) filed in Utah.

 The following links provide further information:

 Manager, QF Contracts